Tips for Summer Pond Care

 To keep water lilies blooming, divide and re-pot them every other year and add aquatic once-a-year fertilizer.
 You can also fertilize every two weeks with fertilizer tabs.

-Mostly, we hope you get our and enjoy your water feature this summer
+Mostly, we hope you get our and enjoy your water feature this summer.
+How fortunate all are we to have "waterfront" property!

 Comments